-The sub-fund may not invest more than 25% of its total assets in convertible bonds and bond options, more than 10% of its total assets in equities and other securities and shares or units, more than one third of its total assets in money market instruments and more than one third of its total assets in bank deposits.
+The sub-fund may not invest more than 25% of its total assets in convertible bonds and bond options, more than 10% of its total assets in equities and other securities and shares or units, more than one third of its total assets in bank deposits.
 Within these limits, the sub-fund may invest in bank deposits, money market funds and/or money market instruments to achieve its investment objectives, for cash flow purposes and/or in the event of adverse market conditions.